-Clinical Guideline Recommendation(s) Bile acid sequestrants are not systemically absorbed; therefore, side effects are limited to the gastrointestinal tract.
+Clinical Guideline Recommendation(s) hypertriglyceridemia (>500 mg/dL) in patients at risk for pancreatitis and for prevention of CHD (not proven for fenofibrate).
+Myositis, cholelithiasis, and cholecystitis can occur with fibric acid, and caution should be exercised with a history of liver disease.
+The long-term effects of ezetimibe on cardiovascular morbidity and mortality are unknown.
+Ezetimibe is associated with a LDL-C lowering of about 18%, and additive LDL-C lowering occurs when used in combination with a statin. • The short-term tolerability of ezetimibe is similar to placebo, and the long- term safety is unknown.
+Bile acid sequestrants reduce LDL-C by 15 to 30% and TG may increase 15% therefore, are these agents are useful for patients with mederately.
+15%; therefore, are these agents are useful for patients with moderately elevated LDL-C. The effects of the bile acid sequestrants are apparent within one week and maximum at two to three weeks.
+Bile acid sequestrants are good for combination therapy and are most potent with a statin.
+Bile acid sequestrants are not systemically absorbed; therefore, side effects are limited to the gastrointestinal tract.
 In addition, drug interactions are minimized by taking other medications one hour before the sequestrant or four hours after.
-Combination therapy It has become common practice to adjust medication therapy, including using combinations of medications, to achieve LDL-C goals.
-Common combinations include statin/fibrate, statin/niacin, and statin/ezetimibe.
-A fibrate is commonly added to a statin, which results in enhanced lowering of LDL-C, as well as a higher incidence of myopathy.
+Combination theremy Combination therapy It has become common practice to adjust medication therapy, including using combinations of medications, to achieve LDL-C goals.
+Common combinations include statin/fibrate, statin/niacin, and statin/ezetimibe. • A fibrate is commonly added to a statin, which results in enhanced lowering of LDL-C, as well as a higher incidence of myopathy.
 No published clinical trial to date has evaluated the clinical benefit of combination therapy with a statin and niacin on vascular events.
-The addition of ezetimibe to a statin significantly improves LDL-C over either agent alone.
+The addition of ezetimibe to a statin significantly improves LDL-C over either egent along.
+To date no large clinical trials have been over either agent alone.
 To date no large clinical trials have been completed evaluating this combination therapy compared to statin monotherapy on clinical vascular endpoints.
 Combinations of lipid-lowering agents do not improve clinical outcomes more than statin monotherapy.
 Combination therapy can be considered on an individual basis, but the additional cost, complexity, and risk for side effects argue against routine use until further trials indicate what groups of patients might benefit.
 There are negative trials of cholesterylester transfer protein inhibitors when used in combination with statins.
-No randomized-controlled trials looking at clinical vascular endpoints are available for other agents such as fish oils or bile-acid sequestrants used in combination therapy.
+No randomized-controlled trials looking at clinical vascular endpoints are available for other agents such as fish oils or bile-acid sequestrants used in combination therapy. in combination thorapy.
 Lifestyle modifications Patients who are overweight should be advised to reduce their caloric intake to achieve weight loss.
 Patients should follow a diet and exercise program for a reasonable amount of time to determine whether their LDL-C level is lowered to the target range.
-A diet low saturated and trans fats, and high in soluble fiber, with consideration given to adding two grams of plant sterol/stanol is recommended.
-Vitamin E supplementation should not be used.
-National Cholesterol Light to moderate consumption of alcohol may lower CHD rates.
-Omega-3 fatty acids should be recommended in patients with dyslipidemia (one gram of EPA/DHA by capsule supplement, or by eating at least two servings per week of fatty fish).
-Education Program: Implications of Recent Clinical Trials for the National Cholesterol Education Program Adult Treatment Therapeutic lifestyle changes (TLC) remain an essential modality in clinical management.
-When low density lipoprotein cholesterol (LDL-C) lowering drug therapy is employed in high risk or moderately high risk patients, it is advised that intensity of therapy be sufficient to achieve ≥30 to 40% reduction in LDL-C levels.
-If drug therapy is a component of cholesterol management for a given patient, it is prudent to employ doses that will achieve at least a moderate risk reduction.
-Panel III Guidelines Standard statin doses are defined as those that lower LDL-C levels by 30 to 40%.
-The same effect may be achieved by combining lower doses of
+A diet low saturated and trans fats, and high in soluble fiber, with consideration given to adding two grams of plant sterol/stenol in consideration given to adding two grams of plant sterol/stanol is